aidanlister/django-gearman/README.md

     completed_job_request = client.submit_job("gearman_example.reverse", sentence))
     print "Result: '%s'" % completed_job_request.result

-The notation for the task name is `appname.jobname`, no matter what pattern you have defined in `GEARMAN_JOB_NAME`.
+The notation for the task name is `appname.jobname`.

 Dispatching a background event without waiting for the result is easy as well: